-The palm oil supply chain is complex, involving challenges linked to environmental protection, human rights, economics in developing countries and international trading.
+However, the palm oil supply chain is complex, involving challenges linked to environmental protection, human rights, economics in developing countries and international trading.

-In contrast to certified palm oil, the availability of certified sustainable palm kernel oil and its derivatives is still limited.
+In contrast to certified palm oil, the availability of certified sustainable palm kernel oil derivatives is still limited.
 We at BASF therefore support market transformation via certification.
 For us certification is key for sustainable palm cultivation.
 The RSPO certification process is currently the most transparent and effective initiative globally to improve the entire palm oil sector.
 It provides the necessary infrastructure to monitor the market transformation in a transparent manner.
 To progress holistically, however, the collaboration of all partners in the value chain is needed.

 By working with our customers and other stakeholders in the Northern Hemisphere and by actively supporting plantations and smallholders in the Southern Hemisphere, we want to contribute to making sustainable oil palm products the norm in the industry.
 It is our goal to actively support a more rapid transformation of the entire industry.